drupol/master-thesis/src/thesis/2-reproducibility.typ

 === Software Security

-The concept of reproducibility is pivotal in software security for several reasons.
-Reproducibility ensures that software can be consistently recreated or regenerated from its source code, guaranteeing that the software's behaviour remains unchanged across different builds.
+The concept of reproducibility is pivotal in software security.
+It ensures that software can be consistently recreated or regenerated from its source code, guaranteeing that the software's behaviour remains unchanged across different builds.
 This consistency is crucial for verifying the security of software systems.
 If a software build is reproducible, security experts can confidently assess that the build has not been tampered with or altered to include malicious code.
 This becomes increasingly important in an era where cybersecurity threats are both sophisticated and prevalent.

 In the context of software security, reproducibility also aids in the traceability and verification of software components.
 It allows for the thorough